Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 We Need Every Pregnant African American Woman with a Ph.D. to Understand Those Findings Now

-We particularly need to use and share this information about the impact of those particular concerns immediately with every African American woman with a master’s degree or a Ph.D. or a law degree or equivalent education level who is expecting a child or planning to have a child.
+We particularly need to use and share this information about the impact of those particular concerns immediately with every African American woman with a master’s degree or a Ph.D. or a law degree or any equivalent education level who is expecting a child or who is planning to have a child.

-If nothing else, we need to have people who care give a respectful and loving hug equivalent and level of support to each pregnant African American woman to help reduce their current levels of stress at this exact highly relevant point in time for each mother.
+If nothing else, we need to have people who care give a respectful and loving hug equivalent and a warm and clear level of support to each pregnant African American woman to help reduce the new mother’s current levels of stress at this exact highly relevant point in time for each mother.

 We very obviously need every African American woman in this country with a master’s degree or Ph.D. who plans to have a child to know that information about that impact and those outcomes immediately.